Tank locomotive: Saddle tank

 The water tank sits on top of the boiler like a saddle sits atop a horse.
 Usually, the tank is curved in cross-section, although in some cases there were straight sides surmounted by a curve (like an inverted 'U'), or even an ogee shape (a concave arc flowing into a convex arc).
 Walter Nielson patented the saddle tank arrangement in 1849.

 Saddle tanks were a popular arrangement especially for smaller locomotives in industrial use.
 It gave a greater water supply, but limited the size of the boiler and restricted access to it for cleaning.
 Furthermore, the locomotive has a higher centre of gravity and hence must operate at lower speeds.
 The driver's vision may also be restricted, again restricting the safe speed.

 The squared-off shape of the Belpaire firebox does not fit easily beneath a saddle tank, and so most saddle tanks retained the older round-topped boiler instead.
 A few American locomotives used saddle tanks that only covered the boiler barrel, forward of the firebox.

 Water in the tank is slightly pre-heated by the boiler, which reduces the loss of pressure found when cold feedwater is injected into the boiler.
 However, if the water becomes too hot, injectors lose efficiency and can fail.
 For this reason, the tanks often stopped short of the hotter and uninsulated smokebox.

+Box tank

+Box tank locomotives have saddle tanks but the tank itself is box shaped.
+These locomotives were used globally, the most extensive user of such locomotives was the United States with many box tanks being used on the Pennsylvania Railroad on older steam locomotives built during the 19th century.

 Pannier tank

-Pannier tanks are box-shaped tanks carried on the sides of the boiler, similar to side tanks, but not going all the way down to the locomotive's running plates, leaving a space between each tank and the running plate.
-The pannier arrangement lowers the centre of gravity compared to a saddle tank, whilst still allowing easy access to the valve gear that the latter gave.
-Pannier tanks are so-named because of their positioning's similarity to the position of a pannier on a pack animal.
+Pannier tanks are box-shaped tanks carried on the sides of the boiler, not carried on the locomotive's running plates.
+This leaves a space between the tanks and the running plate.
+Pannier tanks have a lower centre of gravity than a saddle tank, whilst still giving the same easy access to the valve gear.
+Pannier tanks are so-named because the tanks are in a similar position to the panniers on a pack animal.